chromium/chromium/content/test/data/gpu/vc/README.md

 ### videos_mxn.html
 Video elements are played through the default web media player.
 The UI are added with CSS icons.

+### webgl_videos_mxn.html
+  PLEASE RUN http-server TO SERVE THIS DEMO, OTHERWISE THIS DEMO WILL NOT START.
+The image of each video frame is uploaded and rendered by WebGL.
+The UI is also rendered by WebGL.
+The demo uses texImage2D API to copy the video textures into GPU.

 ### webgpu_videos_mxn.html
   PLEASE RUN http-server TO SERVE THIS DEMO, OTHERWISE THIS DEMO WILL NOT START.